cosyer/cosyer/README.md

 ### Hi there 👋

-I am cosyer who is a developer from Nanjing.
+I am cosyer who is a developer from NanJing.

 ### Links 📌